braze-inc/braze-docs/_docs/_partners/data_and_infrastructure_agility/customer_data_platform/mParticle/mparticle.md

 Consider a side-by-side integration if you wish to use these features.

-For server-side data to be forwarded to Braze, it must include an `external_id`, anonymous users will not be forwarded.
+For server-side data to be forwarded to Braze, it must include an `external_id`; anonymous users will not be forwarded.
 {% endalert %}

 ##### Connections settings for your Braze output